5 Benefits of Induction Cooktops

 Advertisement

 But speed is just one of the benefits.
-So, if induction cooking is so great, why isn't it everywhere?
+So, if induction technology is so great, why isn't it everywhere?
 Price, mostly.
 Still, as people begin to put more money into their kitchens and the prices of induction cooktops start to inch downward, the U.S. has taken notice.
+So let's take a look at five reasons a lot of people are willing to spend more on this cooking surface.

 With the powers of electromagnetism, you'll be able to sear meat in a flash.